alexharri/website/posts/clipboard.md

 ## Using the async Clipboard API

-If I copy some paragraphs from a website and paste it into Google Docs, some of the content's formatting is retained, such as links, font size, and color.
+If I copy some content from a website and paste it into Google Docs, some of its formatting is retained, such as links, font size, and color.

 <Image src="~/copy-paste-rich-content.png" plain />

-But if I open VS Code and paste there, only the raw text content is pasted.
+But if I open VS Code and paste it there, only the raw text content is pasted.

 <Image src="~/copy-paste-into-vscode.png" />

-The clipboard serves these two uses cases by allowing information to be stored in multiple [_representations_][list_of_representations] associated with MIME types.
+The clipboard serves these two use cases by allowing information to be stored in multiple [_representations_][list_of_representations] associated with MIME types.
 The W3C Clipboard spec [mandates][mandatory_mime_types] that for writing to and reading from the clipboard, these three data types must be supported:

 [list_of_representations]: https://www.w3.org/TR/clipboard-apis/#list-of-representations
 [mandatory_mime_types]: https://www.w3.org/TR/clipboard-apis/#mandatory-data-types-x